-- acknowledge that many children were sexually abused in Australian institutions
+- acknowledges that many children were sexually abused in Australian institutions

-- recognise the suffering they endured because of this abuse
+- recognises the suffering they endured because of this abuse

-- hold institutions accountable for this abuse, and
+- holds institutions accountable for this abuse, and

-- help people who have experienced institutional child sexual abuse gain access to counselling and psychological services, a direct personal response, and a redress-payment.
+- helps people who have experienced institutional child sexual abuse gain access to counselling, a direct personal response, and a Redress payment.

 The National Redress Scheme involves: